 Thankfully, you have many treatment options when it comes to fibroid tumors.
 It’s important to talk to a fibroid specialist about your family goals so you can choose the one that’s best for you.

 In our Houston fibroid practice, we offer a treatment known as Uterine Fibroid Embolization (UFE).
 It is a minimally-invasive, non-surgical option that shrinks and kills fibroids by cutting off their blood supply.
 The procedure is performed through a catheter inserted through your arm.
 Particles are injected to the catheter to block the artery feeding your fibroids.
 Women who undergo UFE can go on to have healthy pregnancies, although we like to educate our patient’s that the UFE is fertility neutral.
 This means the UFE procedure should not hinder your chances of conception, but will not increase your changes of fertility.
+(You can learn more about pregnancy after UFE here.)

-Some women who still want to get pregnant may prefer a myomectomy—the surgical removal of your fibroid or fibroids via a laparoscopic approach (small incisions in the abdomen), hysteroscopic approach (through the vagina and cervix- this typically is for submucosal or intracavitary fibroids) or open approach through a larger abdominal incision.
+Some women who still want to get pregnant may prefer a myomectomy—the surgical removal of your fibroids via a laparoscopic approach (small incisions in the abdomen), hysteroscopic approach (through the vagina and cervix- this typically is for submucosal or intracavitary fibroids) or an open approach through a larger abdominal incision.
 This procedure would be performed by your OBGYN in a surgical setting.
 Recovery time after myomectomy could be 3-8 weeks.
 You will also likely need up to 6 months of healing time after myomectomy before you are cleared to try and conceive.

-Now, if you treat these tumors before pregnancy, delivering a baby with fibroids could be complicated.
+Now, if you choose not to treat these tumors before pregnancy, delivering a baby with fibroids could be complicated.
 While this is not the case for every woman, fibroids can block your baby's passage out of the uterus, making a c-section necessary.
 In some cases, fibroids can cause placental abruption, an emergent situation where the placenta separates from the wall of the uterus.
 Some women with fibroids experience pre-term labor, while others experience an extended labor process.

 While this information may seem frightening, it’s important to remember: you can still get pregnant, with and after fibroids.
-Stay positive, and click here to request an appointmentto discuss all your treatment options.
+Stay positive, and click here to request an appointment to discuss all your treatment options.

 Scheduling